Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-Waking up to urinate during the night — called nocturia — is one of the most disruptive bladder symptoms.
-It fragments your sleep, affects your energy during the day, and can even increase fall risk when navigating to the bathroom in the dark.
-While it’s common, it’s not something you simply have to accept.
+Waking up to urinate during the night is called nocturia.
+It breaks up your sleep, drains your energy during the day, and can raise your fall risk when you’re walking to the bathroom in the dark.
+It’s common, but it’s not something you have to live with.

-Overactive bladder — involuntary bladder contractions don’t stop at bedtime.
-If you also experience urgency and frequency during the day, OAB is a likely contributor.
+Overactive bladder (OAB) is one of the most common reasons.
+Your bladder contracts when it shouldn’t, and that doesn’t stop at bedtime.
+If you also feel urgency and go often during the day, OAB is a likely contributor.

-Evening fluid intake — drinking too much in the hours before bed means your bladder fills during the night.
-This includes water, tea, alcohol, and other beverages.
+Evening fluid intake matters too.
+Drinking a lot in the hours before bed fills your bladder overnight.
+This includes water, tea, and alcohol.

 Simple changes that often help:

-• Stop drinking fluids 2-3 hours before bedtime
+• Stop drinking fluids 2 to 3 hours before bedtime

-• Reduce caffeine and alcohol, especially in the afternoon and evening
+• Cut back on caffeine and alcohol in the afternoon and evening

-• Elevate your legs for 1-2 hours before bed (helps your body process fluid earlier)
+• Elevate your legs for 1 to 2 hours before bed so your body processes fluid earlier

-• Empty your bladder twice before bed — once during your bedtime routine and again right before lying down
+• Empty your bladder twice before bed, once during your routine and again right before lying down

-• You’re waking 3 or more times per night regularly
+• You wake 3 or more times per night on a regular basis

-• Nocturia is significantly affecting your sleep quality and daytime function
+• Nocturia is affecting your sleep and how you function during the day

 • You also have urgency, frequency, or leaking during the day

-Sleep disruption from nocturia has real consequences — fatigue, mood changes, difficulty concentrating.
-When I help a patient reduce their nighttime trips from four to one, they often tell me they feel like a different person because they’re finally sleeping through the night.
+Sleep disruption from nocturia has real consequences: fatigue, mood changes, trouble concentrating.
+When I help a patient go from waking four times a night to once, they often tell me they feel like a different person.

 ← Learn more about Overactive Bladder